-Wilson’s personal copy of a first edition of John Maynard Keynes The General Theory of Employment, Interest and Money and A Treatise on Money that he had while at university at Jesus College, Cambridge were estimated at £700-1000.
+Wilson’s personal copy of a first edition of John Maynard Keynes The General Theory of Employment, Interest and Money and A Treatise on Money that he had while at university at Jesus College, Oxford were estimated at £700-1000.
 Both are signed 'J. H. Wilson, Jesus, 1936' and sold at £2400.

 Bidders, largely private collectors, on the internet, phone and in the room helped the hammer total to £226,000 at the Hansons’ auction (20% buyer’s premium) at Bishton Hall, near Stafford on May 10.